 Writing Intensive Course: one course required; may be fulfilled with certain sections of courses that fulfill some graduation requirement categories.

-The class BIOL 263 Genetics is highly recommended and may also fulfill the writing intensive requirement.
+The class BIOL 203 Principles of Genetics & Development is highly recommended and may also fulfill the writing intensive requirement.

 Students may be eligible to earn minors in both biology and chemistry.

-There is a critical shortage of clinical laboratory scientists, and the need is projected to intensify over the next several years.
+There is a critical shortage of medical technologists, and the need is projected to intensify over the next several years.
 Graduates are aggressively recruited and enjoy a 100 percent placement rate.
-Clinical laboratory scientists are most often employed in hospital laboratories, but they may also find positions in laboratories located in pharmaceutical companies, the cosmetic and food industry, and in crime labs.
+Medical technologists are most often employed in hospital laboratories, but they may also find positions in laboratories located in pharmaceutical companies, the cosmetic and food industry, and in crime labs.

 Share This with Others